davidpaps/gilded_rose_tech_test/README.md

 __Describe how to run the app and tests:__

-In order to run this code, one can clone the repo, visit the directory, run a repl, and then enter the following commands:
+In order to run this code, one can clone the repo, visit the directory in the terminal, run a repl, and then enter the following commands:

 ```
 require './lib/gilded_rose'